Bookroo/bookroo.github.io/_posts/2017-10-19-bookroo-interview-with-jen-corace.md

 **Bookroo: In addition to illustrating children’s books, what other projects do you work on with your skills as an illustrator?**

 _Jen: Ooh … I keep my hands in many pots.
 It’s part of the reason why I love freelance illustration … I never get bored.
 The opportunities are wide and varied.
 I do as many gallery shows as I possibly can.
 I just closed a show in Providence last week and will have a piece in a group show at Rotofugi in Chicago in December.
-I’ve done product design Crate and Barrel, a board game called Lords and Ladies with my brother Jason, two years ago I was asked by Genevieve Gorder  to design a one of a kind ornament for former FLOTUS, Michelle Obama.
+I’ve done product design for Crate and Barrel, a board game called Lords and Ladies with my brother Jason, two years ago I was asked by Genevieve Gorder  to design a one of a kind ornament for former FLOTUS, Michelle Obama.
 I’ve worked on editorial illustrations for Real Simple, The Smithsonian Magazine, Tin House, UU World Magazine and on and on and on. _

 **Bookroo: When you’re not working, what do you like to do?**